rsmusllp/king-phisher/docs/source/server/database/schema.rst

 .. db:table:: credentials

-   A field storing authentication information collected from a target during the course of a campaign.
+   A table storing authentication information collected from a target during the course of a campaign.

    .. db:field:: id